bn-l/sparkline-svelte/README.md

 This library creates a small responsive line chart (apparently called "sparkline" for whatever reason)--without axis labels--for quick data visualization.
 It is ideal for displaying trends and patterns in data in a compact form--making it good for use in dashboards, reports, etc. The SVG output scales to fit its container for responsiveness on different screen sizes.

 Changes to the data prop or any option will update the SVG reactively (with svelte 5 managing the SVG dom updates).
-Performance should be optimal as it just atomically updates the necessary svg paths and the display logic is trivial.
+Performance should be optimal as it just atomically updates the necessary svg paths.

 ## Installation